cincodeymayo/Vice-Versa/README.md

 Liable of federal prison for, the rest of there lives.
 Excluding Bennett Gray V aka CincoV5, is witheld from any liability, or consequences.
-This contract is enforced, and stands "AS IS", smart contract.
+This contract is enforced, and stands "AS IS", smart contract. please if your locked away for stealing the designs you can eat regualr food and drink water and watch t.v just like the average person sitting in a jail sail.